THE SUNDERLAND SITE - PAGE 002

 We thank Nick Thompson for sharing his work with us.
 At least the bridges are still there.
 Maybe the fisherman too!
 And the memories live on.

 The above is a distillation of words from many sites.
-For greater detail than I can provide here, may I suggest you access other WWW sources including an interesting two-page 'pdf document by the City of Sunderland that is most informative.
-One can even buy a 'cross-stitch' pattern of the 1929 bridge, I see, 6th item down on this page!
+For greater detail than I can provide here, may I suggest you access other WWW sources.
+You years ago used to be able to buy a 'cross-stitch' pattern of the 1929 bridge!

 If YOU can provide, for use on this page, large scans of early engravings of the bridges, or other images that relate to the general subject, your contribution would be most welcomed.